padraiglittlefield/ncraw/README.md

 # ncraw
-Linux CLI for the Nightcrawler Focuser
+Linux CLI for the NiteCrawler Focuser

 ## Install